 In addition to Middle States Commission on Higher Education, Professional Programs may seek additional accreditation by professional organizations and societies.
 Those programs with additional accreditation are listed below.

-Legal Studies: American Bar Association (ABA)
+Law and Justice Studies: American Bar Association (ABA)

 Education programs may seek additional national recognition from Specialized Professional Associations (SPAS).
 Those programs with additional national recognition are listed below.